KentThylstrupAdel/HomeLab/README.md

 ## Feedback

+## Feedback

+Feedback and suggestions are welcome.

-If you have suggestions or see something that could be improved, I'd be happy to hear your feedback.
+If you spot something that could be improved, feel free to open an issue in this repository.

+For professional enquiries, you can also reach me through my LinkedIn profile: https://www.linkedin.com/in/kent-thylstrup-adel/